York - 01904 716000

 10 February 2023 Farming & Agriculture

 Agri-environmental schemes are government-backed initiatives which pay farmers to make their agricultural activities more sustainable.
 They aim to increase biodiversity, restore the landscape, promote wildlife and to improve the quality of water, air and soil.
 Given the hardships many farmers have suffered due to Brexit, the pandemic and more recently the cost-of-living crisis, it is understandable why so many have embraced the concept of receiving subsidies to ‘go green’.
 But what schemes are available and what are the implications if you sell agricultural land which is subject to one of these schemes?
-Jacqueline Barr, agricultural law specialist at Ware & Kay Solicitors in York & Wetherby, reports.
-Shortly after the Agriculture Act was passed in November 2020, the government published The Path to Sustainable Farming: An Agricultural Transition Plan 2021 to 2024, which outlined its…
+Our agricultural law specialist at Ware & Kay Solicitors in York & Wetherby, reports.
+Shortly after the Agriculture Act was passed in November 2020, the government published The Path to Sustainable Farming: An Agricultural Transition Plan 2021 to 2024, which outlined its intention to…

 15 December 2022 Farming & Agriculture